nv-legate/legate/docs/legate/source/overview.rst

 Computations in Legate application libraries are described by Legion tasks.
-Tasks describe their data usage in terms of ``LegateStore`` objects, thereby allowing Legion to infer where dependences exist.
+Tasks describe their data usage in terms of ``LegateStore`` objects, thereby allowing Legion to infer where dependencies exist.
 Legion uses distributed bounding volume hierarchies, similar to a high performance ray-tracer, to soundly and precisely perform dependence analysis on logical regions and insert the necessary synchronization between tasks to maintain the